elixir-toolshed/toolshed/README.md

 [![Hex version](https://img.shields.io/hexpm/v/toolshed.svg "Hex version")](https://hex.pm/packages/toolshed)

-Toolshed aims to improve the Elixir shell experience by adding a number of helpers and path autocompletion.
+Toolshed aims to improve the Elixir shell experience by adding a number of helpers.
 This is really helpful when a normal Unix shell prompt is unavailable or inconvenient.
 Toolshed was originally written for [Nerves](https://nerves-project.org), but doesn't require it and the Nerves-specific helpers are compiled out for normal Elixir projects.